bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 - Demonstrates how to enable and use multitouch input in a project

 qnxPolygonExample
-- Runs but shapes A B C E G H and I are broken.
+x Runs but shapes A B C E G H and I are broken.
 Issue with openFrameworks or perhaps GLUES?
 - Demonstrates how to draw (an animated) polygon

 qnxTouchExample